AdobeDocs/marketo.en/help/marketo/getting-started/setup-steps.md

    >[!NOTE]
    >
    >See Steps 3 and 4 above to determine the text to replace the placeholders.
-Remember that&nbsp;[LandingPageCNAME]&nbsp;and&nbsp;[EmailTrackingCNAME]&nbsp;must be different.
+Remember that [LandingPageCNAME] and [EmailTrackingCNAME] must be different.

    Dear Awesome IT Administrator,